How do the world's best restaurateurs hire their teams?

 More from Danny & Jordan's conversation

 During our chat, Danny went over his career, philosophy on hiring for his teams, the state of the restaurant industry, the early days of restaurant technology, and why mayo preferences aren't the best tell of potential fit for a new hire.
-You can listen to the full, unedited conversation on the latest episode of our Restaurant Growth Podcast.
+You can listen to the full, unedited conversation on the latest episode of the Pre-Shift Podcast.

-Want to use the scheduling tool trusted by Danny Meyer's teams?
-Sign up for a free trial of 7shifts today
+Want to use the team management tool trusted by Danny Meyer's teams?
+Sign up for a free trial of 7shifts today.